 Winstead then joked, “Mark Hamill is actually going to become an abortion provider.
 He’ll give you an abortion with a Jedi wand.
 It’s going to be awesome.”

 This is the tip of the iceberg when it comes to Mark Hamill and abortion.
 The child you see on the right is Autumn Chen; she is Mark Hamill’s granddaughter.
 Yet he, his wife and son have nothing to do with her.
 When Autumn’s mother became pregnant, her boyfriend, Nathan Hamill, pressured her to have an abortion.
 She attempted to have this done through pills, which did not work.
 After a few months, then Mark Hamill and his wife, sought to pressure her into another attempt.
-By the grace of God, that procedure did not work either.
+By the grace of God, Meagan refused to have another procedure.
 Autumn was born October 31, 2016 and Nathan Hamill, as wells as his family have nothing to do with her.
 In fact, as of March last year, not one dollar had been provided by the father or grand parents for the support of the child.

 My point is not a hit piece against many people’s favorite Jedi, but to reveal why I am glad I did not spend more money, selfishly, to please my flesh.
 I certainly do not want to support anything that allows Mark Hamill to continue his war against the children in the womb.
 Some may feel I am going too far, but am I really?
 The broader question is why are we Christians trying so hard to justify how we entertain ourselves?
 How many useless articles and books have been written on finding the gospel in… take your pick… Superman, The Lord of the Rings, Star Wars, or Harry Potter?
 None of the articles supporting indulgence in these worldly enterprises have a shred of solid Biblical merit.